 27 COMPLAINT PROCESS

-We have a Complaint and Redress procedure, a copy of which can be obtained on our website (www.earthport-fx.com) or will be sent to you on request.
+27.1 We have a Complaint and Redress procedure, a copy of which can be obtained on our website (www.earthport-fx.com) or will be sent to you on request.
 Complaints can be made either verbally, in writing or by email directly to us.
+We shall send a full response to the points raised responding to your complaint within fifteen (15) business days.
+In exceptional circumstances or where complaints are particularly complicated, we shall send you an acknowledgement of your complaint within fifteen (15) business days of receipt with an explanation for the delay and a full response within thirty-five (35) business days.
 If any complaint is not resolved to your satisfaction, you may be able, if you are eligible to do so, to refer the complaint to the Financial Ombudsman Service (FOS) for adjudication.

-28.1 We are authorised by the Financial Conduct Authority under the Payment Services Regulations 2009 to carry out payment services.
+28.1 We are authorised by the Financial Conduct Authority to carry out payment services.
 Our firm reference number is 535939.

 28.2 However, we are not authorised to accept deposits within the meaning of Article 5 of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (SI2001/544).

-28.3 We are registered as a Money Service Business with HM Customs & Revenue under MLR Number 12115318 and comply with the requirements of the Applicable Regulations 1993, 2003 and 2007 Money Laundering Regulations and other legislation.
+28.3 We are registered as a Money Service Business with HM Customs & Revenue under MLR Number 12115318 and comply with the requirements of the Applicable Regulations and other legislation.
 This includes the obligation to report knowledge or suspicion of money laundering in accordance with the Proceeds of Crime Act 2002.
 We hold client monies in segregated accounts, which provide extra security for clients.
 Details of our current charges are available on our website (www.earthport-fx.com) or will be sent to you on request.

 29 COMPLIANCE WITH FINANCIAL CRIME PREVENTION LAWS